UTDNebula/website/docs/api-docs/nebula-api.md

 # API Reference

+The Nebula API allows you to query for data regarding UTD class sections as sourced from Coursebook.

+Ping (not DM) a maintainer with the `Project Nebula` role in the HackUTD server with proof of UTD student status to receive the API key.

 ## Authentication

 Every request to the Nebula Data API requires a valid API key included in the HTTP header `Authorization`.